 "High-quality, easy-to-use, and helpful when you’re on the go."

-Best for Travel: Thermos Insulated Bottle with Tea Infuser at Amazon
+Best for Travel: Zojirushi Stainless Steel Mug with Tea Leaf Filter at Amazon

 "Ideal for travel and it truly keeps drinks hot for several hours."